GillesArcas/forline/README.md

     $ cat exemple | forline.py -b "import re; s = 0" -e "print(s)" "m = re.search(r'\b(\d+)\b', line)" "if m: s += int(m.group(1))"

+Syntax, error and behaviour

+forline is compatible python 2 and 3 and uses syntax from python 3 (print and division).
+An additional -t option enables to trace the generated script.
+Using the generated script is strictly equivalent than using forline command line.